Happy birthday Mr Kennedy

 In comes Harvey

 2019 – Winger Harvey Elliott signed from Fulham for a fee eventually set at an initial £1.2m, having become the youngest ever to play in both the Premier League and League Cup while with the Cottagers.
 He made his senior bow on the same day as we lost 3-0 to SSC Napoli at Murrayfield in Edinburgh.
-He made nine senior appearances across his first two years with the reds, spending the third on loan at Blackburn Rovers.
+He netted once in twenty senior appearances across his first three years with the reds, as well as suffering a serious ankle injury.

 Rafa’s first capture